#CCPVotes

 Become a #CCPVotes Student Fellow

-- Become a Democracy Fellow with Campus Vote Project
+- Become a Democracy Fellow with Campus Vote Project (paid)

-- Become a Civic Influencer with Civic Influencers
+- Become a Civic Influencer with Civic Influencers (paid)

 - Intern in the City Commissioner's Office

-- Please contact the Institute for Community Engagement and Civic Leadership at for more information on how to apply to each of these opportunities
+- Please contact the Institute for Community Engagement and Civic Leadership at for information on how to apply to each of these opportunities